Mocana is led by an experienced team committed to protecting interconnected IoT devices and critical infrastructure.

 He holds 28 U.S. patents in the field of cyber-protection for IoT, cybersecurity, user and application identity-based access controls, network and endpoint security, and evidence based predictive analytics.
 He has led engineering efforts to certify products for common criteria, FIPS, DO-178, US DoD and NATO standards.
 He holds a BE degree in electrical engineering from Bombay University, and an MS degree in electrical and computer engineering from Clemson University.

-Jon Mills brings more than 20 years of experience in both startup and large enterprise software and hardware companies to his role as Mocana’s senior VP of global sales.
+Jon Mills brings more than 20 years of experience in both startup and large enterprise software and hardware companies to his role as Mocana’s Chief Revenue Officer.

 Jon has held a variety of sales leadership roles in large enterprise companies, four of which were successfully acquired by blue chip firms such as Oracle & IBM.
 Prior to joining Mocana, Jon was in charge of Oracle’s middleware and security business where he drove significant and consistent year over year revenue growth.
 Jon joined Oracle as part of its acquisition of BEA where he ran one of their biggest global accounts.
 Prior to BEA, Jon was at Thor Technologies an enterprise identity and security management software leader where he led European sales.